COS1-Group/Student-Record-System/README.md

 ```

 If you are running on Windows, it may be a bit difficult.
 Reference the json-c repository [here](https://github.com/json-c/json-c) on how you can install the library.
 However, the easiest solution may be to enable Windows subsystem for Linux (WSL) on your Windows PC and install a Linux distro in the WSL.
+Then you can use any of the commands above to install the library.

 ## Run Program